TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

+---
+layout : post
+title: "A Rails development environment with Docker"
+date: 2018-03-04 14:18:00
+categories: docker
+biofooter: false
+bookfooter: false
+docker_book_footer: true
+---

-Docker and Docker Compose makes it a single command to bring up a development environment on any system which docker supports.
-This removes the need to invest substantial time setting up local development environments.
-This tutorial explains how to use Docker for Rails development.
+Docker and Docker Compose makes it a single command to bring up a development environment on any system which supports Docker.
+This removes the need to invest time setting up local development environments.
+For me this means the time to a working development environment, even on a fresh machine for a project I haven't worked on for months or years, is just a few seconds.

 <!--more-->

 This tutorial is not a comprehensive introduction to either Docker or Docker Compose, for this this I highly recomend the [official docker compose tutorial](https://docs.docker.com/compose/gettingstarted/) as a starting point.
+The steps here will stand alone but it's definitely beneficial to get familiar with the docker-compose fundamentals at some point.

 ## Installing Docker

-We'll need have Docker installed locally <https://docs.docker.com/install/>.
-We'll also need `docker-compose` installed, for OSX then this is included, for Linux, instructions are here; <https://docs.docker.com/compose/install/#install-compose>.
+We'll need to have Docker installed locally <https://docs.docker.com/install/>.
+We'll also need `docker-compose` installed, for OSX then this is included when installing Docker, for Linux, it must be installed separately and instructions are here; <https://docs.docker.com/compose/install/#install-compose>.

 ## Adding files

-If you already have a Rails application you wish to add Docker to, then the files below should be added to the root of your projects.
-If you don't have a project yet, then create an empty directory with the name of your project and create the files here.
+For an existing Rails application the files below should be added to the root of the project.
+If generating a new project we should create an empty directory with the name matching the desired name of the Rails project and create the files here.
 We'll cover generating the Rails application itself using Docker below.

 First we add a file called `Dockerfile` which defines how to build the runtime environment for our application: